Issues in gender and development

 - Taught in:

-By the end of this course students should be able to demonstrate:
+By the end of this module students should be able to demonstrate:

 - familiarity with key analytic debates in the field of gender and development